- Professor and Head of the Department

 A candidate for the Ph.D.
 Degree is normally required to complete 6 credit hours in addition to the credit hours required for the M.Sc.
 Degree.
 The courses must be selected from the overview and general courses below or with the approval of the supervisory committee and Head of Department, other graduate level courses including those offered by other departments.
 Depending on background and/or area of specialization, a candidate also may be required to complete additional courses in earth sciences or related subjects.
 All course requirements should be completed within 12 months from the date of the first registration in the Ph.D. program.

 Detailed descriptions of the Ph.D.
-Entry Evaluation and the Ph.D.
-Candidacy Examination are available upon request from the general office of the Department of Earth Sciences.
+Comprehensive Examination are available upon request from the General Office of the Department of Earth Sciences.

 The Ph.D.
-Degree program will conclude with a thesis examination and an oral defence of thesis as prescribed in the General Regulations.
+Degree program will conclude with a thesis examination and an oral defense of thesis as prescribed in the General Regulations, Theses and Reports.

-The Supervisor and the Head of the Department may recommend to the Dean of Graduate Studies that a candidate who is not making satisfactory progress be required to withdraw from the program.
+The Supervisor and the Head of the Department may recommend to the Dean of Graduate Studies that the program of a candidate who is not making satisfactory progress be terminated, in accordance with General Regulation, Termination of a Graduate Program.

 A candidate is required to give an oral presentation to the Department on the results of his/her research.
-This presentation must be given during the second or third year of the program.
+The presentation must be given during the second or third year of the program.

 A selection of courses will be offered to meet the requirements of candidates as far as the resources of the Department will allow.